Rikuron/Web-Portfolio/README.md

 # Josh Eugenio's Web Portfolio

 Welcome to the source code for my personal web portfolio.
-This project is a redo of my previous personal web portfolio.
-Previously built using Vite, now I'm using Next.js, as well as React and Tailwind CSS, showcasing my skills, projects, and professional background as a web developer.
-It's designed to be clean, responsive, and performant, featuring a modern technology stack and best practices.
+This project is a complete rebuild of my previous Vite-based portfolio, now leveraging the power of Next.js 15 with React 19, TypeScript, and Tailwind CSS.
+It showcases my skills, projects, and professional background as a web developer with a focus on modern development practices, performance, and user experience.

 <!-- You can add a screenshot of your portfolio here -->
 <img width="1920" height="1200" alt="image" src="https://github.com/user-attachments/assets/a1d51521-80ff-4ee9-b4af-0206a02e9e94" />